antonio-lopez/cs481-movie-recommendation/README.md

 # CPSC 481 Movie Recommendation Project

-A python based A.I. project that recommends movies based on a recommendation engine.
+A python based A.I. project that recommends movies based on a recommendation engine using Surprise, is an easy-to-use Python scikit for recommender systems.

 ## Prerequisites